Ciulama

 Ciulama is a dish that can be mainly found in Romanian and Moldovan cuisine.
-However, this dish has its origins in Turkish cuisine (çullama), otherwise related to the Romanian cuisine.
+The name of this dish is hypothesized to come from Turkish (çullama), however it is entirely unrelated in form and bears no resemblance to the latter.
 It is prepared from meat (especially poultry) or mushrooms in white sauce.
-The sauce is made from flour with cream.
+The sauce is made from a flour roux (known locally as "rântaș") with milk, cream, soup or a combination thereof.
+Typical seasonings include but are not limited to white pepper and nutmeg.